vic-ma/howtodismantle.github.io/_posts/2024-10-09-ByeBye-Paper-Going-paperless-with-Peakboard-and-Woutex-e-Ink-Displays.md

   }
 {% endhighlight %}

 To build the JSON string in a way that is easy to maintain, we put placeholders in the JSON string, and we use the Placeholder Text Building Block to replace the placeholders with actual values.
-The actual values come from the text boxes where we stored the values from SAP.
+The actual values come from the text boxes where we stored the data from SAP.
 And that's it.
 This call is all we need to apply a template to the display.

 ![image](/assets/2024-10-09/050.png)